-Watershed 1 contains 9,471 square feet of impervious area in the form of the proposed dwelling, asphalt driveway, pool, and patio.
-The weighted Complex Number (CN) value is 98 and the Time of Concentration (T_c) is calculated as a direct entry of 1 minute.
+Watershed 1 contains 9,216 square feet of impervious area in the form of the proposed dwelling, asphalt driveway and rear patio/pool area.
+The weighted Complex Number (CN) value is 98 and the Time of Concentration (T{c}) is calculated as a direct entry of 1 minute.
 The stormwater runoff from this tributary area is conveyed via a comprehensive drainage system to twenty-three (23) Cultec© Recharger 330XLHD stormwater chambers set in one of gravel at the sides and invert.
 The system is designed to fully accept (no release) the entire stormwater runoff volume for the 100-year storm event from the watershed and exfiltrate the runoff into the surrounding soil.